Henry F. Schaefer III: Religion and science

-Schaefer is also an active Protestant Christian educator who regularly speaks to university audiences (over 500 to date), Christian groups and the public on science/faith issues.
+Schaefer is an active Protestant Christian educator who regularly speaks to university audiences, Christian groups and the public on science/faith issues.
 In 2003, he published Science and Christianity: Conflict or Coherence?, a collection of essays and talks on the subject.
 A second edition appeared in 2016.
 He is a member of the Christian Faculty Forum at the University of Georgia.
+Schaefer wrote the forward to William A. Dembski's 1998 book Mere Creation: Science, Faith and Intelligent Design.
+He is a creationist.